bensadeh/circumflex/README.md

 clx add [id]
 ```

-Favorites are stored in `~/.config/circumflex/favorites.json` and pretty-printed to be human-readable and VCS-friendly.
+Favorites are stored in `~/.config/circumflex/favorites.toml`, human-readable and VCS-friendly.
+A `favorites.json`
+from earlier versions is migrated automatically.

 ### History